 ROSEN, A TOP RANKED FIRM, Encourages Fulgent Genetics, Inc. Investors With Losses to Secure Counsel Before Important November 21 Deadline in Securities Class Action – FLGT

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Fulgent Genetics, Inc. (NASDAQ: FLGT) between March 22, 2019 and August 4, 2022, both dates inclusive (the “Class Period”), of the important November 21, 2022 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Fulgent Genetics, Inc. FLGT between March 22, 2019 and August 4, 2022, both dates inclusive (the "Class Period"), of the important November 21, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Fulgent Genetics securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.